humanitec-architecture/setup-wizard/README.md

 These permissions allow the wizard to perform necessary actions such as creating roles, managing policies, and interacting with EKS clusters.

+## Contact

+For questions about this wizard, please reach out to our support team or via [GitHub Issues](https://github.com/humanitec-architecture/setup-wizard/issues).

+### Known Issues

+Patches for issues listed here will be available soon. 🙂

+* During initial configuration of your cloud account, you may receive an error about role assumption (e.g.: error code `CRED-005`).
+To work around the issue, wait ~10 seconds and restart the wizard using state from the previous session.

 ## License & Copyright

 (c) 2024– Humanitec (PlatCo GmbH)

 Source code for this project is released under the Microsoft Reference Source License (MS-RSL).

-## Contact

-For questions about this wizard, please reach out to our support team or via [GitHub Issues](https://github.com/humanitec-architecture/setup-wizard/issues).